Bucketlist Travels logo

 Interior of a large columned room in the Temple of Bacchus with no roof in the temple complex

-This remarkable temple complex is home to some of the best-preserved Roman ruins in the world.
+This exceptional Roman temple complex is one of the best-preserved examples of Roman architecture in the world.

 Good for age: 13+